mixu/nwm/readme.md

     # Multi-monitor keys
     Meta + Shift + , -- Send focused window to previous screen
     Meta + Shift + . -- Send focused window to next screen

+## Writing new layouts and reassigning keyboard shortcuts

+Have a look at the files in ./layouts to see how a new layout can be implemented.

+To customize the keyboard shortcuts, change nwm-user-sample.js.

+For more extensive customization, see https://github.com/mixu/nwm-user which has a package.json file and hence makes it possible to git clone + npm install your window manager.

 ## Vertical Stack Tiling (e.g. DWM's tiling)

 ![screenshot](https://github.com/mixu/nwm/raw/master/screenshots/tile.png)